bluelhf/pithos/README.md

 ### Setup

 1. Clone this repository
-2. Copy `Config.toml.example` to `Config.toml` or provide your own
+2. Configure as explained in [Configuration](#configuration).
+3. Run Pithos with `cargo run --release`

+## Configuration

+### Configuring Pithos for Local Storage

+In addition to managing access to other storage providers, Pithos can act as its own storage provider.

+1. In `Config.toml`:
+   1. Set `service` to `LocalStorage`
+   2. Set `local_storage_path` to the desired path for file uploads.
-3. Configure the following environment variables:
+2. Configure the following environment variables in `.env`:
+   - `AXUM_SECRET` - A custom, highly random string to use as a secret for signing URLs.

+### Configuring Pithos for Google Cloud Storage

+1. In `Config.toml`:
+   1. Set `service` to `GoogleCloudStorage`.
+   2. Set `services.google_cloud_storage.bucket` to the name of your GCS bucket.
+2. In `.env`, add either
-    - `GOOGLE_APPLICATION_CREDENTIALS` - The path to your GCS credentials JSON file
+    - `GOOGLE_APPLICATION_CREDENTIALS` - The path to your GCS credentials JSON file, or
-    - `GOOGLE_CLOUD_BUCKET` - The name of your GCS bucket
+    - `GOOGLE_APPLICATION_CREDENTIALS_JSON` - The JSON content directly.
-4. Configure your GCS bucket with the following CORS policy:
+3. Configure your GCS bucket with the following CORS policy:
     ```json
     [
         {